gwleuverink/leuver.ink/source/_posts/writing-a-smtp-server-with-reactphp.blade.md

 ### Let's review the SMTP protocol

 The SMTP protocol built on top of the **TCP/IP protocol** that typically listens on port **25**.
 For the purposes of this post I'll omit the authentication handshake, since we're building a local SMTP server used for debugging there is no auth required.
-So, let's dig in.
+So, let's dig right in.

 In essence, the SMTP protocol follows a straightforward request-response pattern between the client (sender) and the server (receiver).
 Here's a concise overview of the process: